Value Proposition Canvas – Definition, Example & Template

 .

-What they’re selling is status, the kind of class you can get with money
+What they sell is status, the kind of class that money

 can buy.
 The customer didn’t start by saying, “Gee, I don’t have anywhere to put all my stuff.